 Here’s a little more about me.
 My name is Dale Fredrickson and I was born and raised in Northglenn, Colorado.
-My first departure from the Denver Metro area was an extremely cold and lackluster year in Chicago, although one of the highlights of my time in Chicago was being introduced to real pizza.
+My first departure from the Denver Metro area was an extremely cold year in Chicago, although one of the highlights of my time in Chicago was being introduced to real pizza.
 Besides food, I enjoy hiking, biking, camping, rafting, kayaking, reading, running, writing, and playing basketball.
 All of these activities are made meaningful by the presence of my friends and family.

 My second departure from Denver came in the summer of 2006 as I entered the exciting world of Southern California where I began a Ph.D. in Religious Studies with a focus on the New Testament at Claremont Graduate University.
 My educational background includes a double major in Biblical Studies and Youth Ministries from Colorado Christian University and a Masters Degree in Biblical Studies from the Iliff School of Theology.